-Saltillo Tile & Terra Cotta
+Saltillo Tile & Terra Cotta Tile

-The breathability, look, and slip resistance of a Saltillo Tile or Terra Cotta is hard to maintain.
+The breathability, look, and slip resistance of a saltillo or Terra Cotta is hard to maintain.
 It is extremely important to use a high quality invisible impregnating sealer.
 Throughout the years we have experimented with several sealers and concluded Dry-Treat products are the best.
 They are safe and suitable for indoor and outdoor surfaces in commercial and residential surfaces.
-The Saltillo Tile Sealer that is recommended from Dry-Treat is Meta-Crème or Stain-Proof Original.
+The Saltillo Sealer that is recommended from Dry-Treat is Meta-Crème or Stain-Proof Original.
 Because their permanent and invisible formula offers a fifteen year warranty against oil based stains when performed by an accredited Dry-Treat applicator.
-Since many customers choose to install Saltillo Tile and Terra Cotta tile on their kitchen floors.
+Since many customers choose to install Saltillo tile and Terra Cotta tile on their kitchen floors.
 It is extremely important to use the appropriate sealer in order to maintain the look and quality of your tile.
 The kitchen is one of the more trafficked rooms in a household.
-So, the wear-and-tear of a porous material such as a Mexican Saltillo Tile will eventually show on the material.
+So, the wear-and-tear of a porous material such as a Mexican saltillo will eventually show on the material.
 Many of our customers love the way a Saltillo and Terra Cotta looks and feels over time since it develops a slight patina on the surface.
 The ability to include Talavera Tile and Talavera Tile Designs as decorative inserts is one of the reasons why Spanish Homes and their distinctive look are very popular within our region.
 Mexican Talavera Tile adds an influx of color and decoration when being blended with a Saltillo or Terra Cotta.
 Talavera Tiles are used very often as decorative inserts on floors, or around exterior fountains.
 Certain Talavera tiles with a porcelain body can also be installed as a decorative tile or accent on a pool water-line.
 The beautiful range of colors and designs set Talavera Tiles apart from other decorative tiles that are on the market today.

-Saltillo Tile in Los Angeles is always a popular choice of material to install in a Spanish themed home.
-The majority of Saltillo and Terra Cotta installations take part in kitchens, exterior patios, and even stair-cases.
+Saltillo tile in Los Angeles is always a popular choice of material to install in a Spanish themed home.
+The majority of tiles installations take part in kitchens, exterior patios, and even stair-cases.
 Saltillo and Terra Cotta tiles are available in a wide range of sizes such as Hexagon, Octagons, and rectangles.
 They can be used to create numerous patterns.
-As you will see in the pictures below many Saltillo and Terra Cotta installations are done with Rectangular shaped tiles.
+As you will see in the pictures below many tiles installations are done with Rectangular shaped tiles.
 And then people installed them either in an off-set pattern or herringbone pattern.
 The ability to mix and match the different sizes and create different patterns is a huge benefit for the consumer.
 Because they have the ability to choose a size that fits their style and unique features of their home.
-One of my favorite sizes in a Saltillo Tile and Terra Cotta tile is the 8”x16” rectangle.
+One of my favorite sizes in these two kinds of tiles is the 8”x16” rectangle.
 They can create a herringbone pattern on the floor.
 As you can see in a couple of the pictures below, several installations used the herringbone pattern on a kitchen backsplash and floor which turned out absolutely stunning.